sporksmith/dev-journal/mq-test/README.md

 ## Conclusions

-Posix message queues seem like a useful tool, but unfortunately lack command-line tooling.
+POSIX message queues seem like a useful tool, but unfortunately lack command-line tooling.
 Such code isn't difficult to write, but there doesn't appear to be some existing tool you can count on to be preinstalled, or to be in your default package repositories.
 I wasn't even able to find source for a reasonably fleshed out one that you could download and compile yourself.
 Maybe I'll get around to fleshing out these examples into a full-fledged tool.

 sys v message queues (`man` page `svipc(7)`) are a reasonable alternative, and *do* have command-line tooling.
-They also have a concept of message *types*, which are a bit more powerful that posix queue priorities, in that the receiver has more control over in what order it receives the messages.
-As far as I can tell the primary potential reasons not to choose them over posix queues are platform availability, and on Linux the ability to use the handles as file descriptors with `select`, `poll`, and `epoll`.
+They also have a concept of message *types*, which are a bit more powerful that POSIX queue priorities, in that the receiver has more control over in what order it receives the messages.
+As far as I can tell the primary potential reasons not to choose them over POSIX queues are platform availability, and on Linux the ability to use the handles as file descriptors with `select`, `poll`, and `epoll`.